Lentiform nucleus: Components

 In a coronal section through the middle of the lentiform nucleus, two medullary laminae are seen dividing it into three parts.

 The lateral and largest part is of a reddish color, and is known as the putamen, while the medial and intermediate are of a yellowish tint, and together constitute the globus pallidus; all three are marked by fine radiating white fibers, which are most distinct in the putamen.

-Function

 Pathology

 Increased volume of the lentiform nuclei has been observed in obsessive–compulsive disorder, with decreased volume conversely observed in other anxiety disorders.

-The lentiform nucleus is also involved in the pathology of Wilson's disease as it is one of the neuroanatomical locations of copper deposition.
+The lentiform nucleus is involved in the pathology of Wilson's disease as it is one of the neuroanatomical locations of copper deposition.

 Etymology

 The name comes from Latin and means lens-shaped, probably referring to the appearance of the nucleus from the side.